Pine Street Inn began its journey in 1969, offering a safe alternative to the streets of Boston to approximately 200 men suffering from alcoholism.

 A home on Geneva Avenue in Dorchester was Pine Street's first permanent housing residence for elders, a population whose incidence of homelessness and need for affordable housing grows dramatically.

-2006 - In collaboration with Trinity Church Boston, Pine Street created housing for 22 homeless men and women, bringing the total number of tenants in permanent housing to 400.
+2006 - In collaboration with Trinity Church Boston, Pine Street created housing for 22 homeless individuals, bringing the total number of tenants in permanent housing to 400.

 In April, Pine Street launched an innovative Housing First program for chronically homeless individuals.